cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

     - enth_of_form_phase (str) OPTIONAL - phase that the enthalpy of formation entry corresponds to, not included in the abox if omitted
     - enth_of_form_ref_temp (str) OPTIONAL - enthalpy of formation reference temperature, not included in the abox if omitted
     - enth_of_form_ref_temp_unit (str) OPTIONAL - enthalpy of formation reference temperature unit, not included in the abox if omitted
-    - enth_of_form_provenance (str) OPTIONAL - enthalpy of formation provencance, not included in the abox if omitted
+    - enth_of_form_provenance (str) OPTIONAL - enthalpy of formation provenance, not included in the abox if omitted
 - OS_JSON_TO_OS_CSV
   - input type: OS_JSON
   - output type: OS_CSV - an intermediate ontospecies csv file